Hauteclere/DRFmasterclass/walkthrough.md

 Note that we have a couple of new imports here!
 We've also written two new serializers.
 One of them handles teams, and has three *nested serializers* in it.
 These will display the details of the climbers in the team.
 The other handles users in more detail than our first user serializer - it shows a list of all the teams they've created.

+## Implementing our model/serializer relations in a view
 Let's create a view to deploy this serializer.
 Here's the code we want to have in `users/views.py`:

 ```python